 The FPUSA (USA national) championships▲

 The FPUSA national triples championships are usually held during the first weekend in November.
 During odd-numbered years, this is also the “world championship qualifier”, i.e. the tournament that selects the team to represent the FPUSA at the following’s year’s FIPJP world championships, which are held during even-numbered years.
 For the precise dates for this year, see the calendar at fpusa.org.

 The Petanque Amelia Island Open (before 2017, the Petanque America Open) is the largest open petanque competition in the USA.
-It is held in Fernandina Beach, on Amelia Island, Florida, a coastal barrier island about 40 miles north of Jacksonville, Florida.
+It is held each year in November in Fernandina Beach, on Amelia Island, Florida, a coastal barrier island about 40 miles north of Jacksonville, Florida.
 In the USA, it is THE petanque event of the year.